WheteThunger/MonumentAddons/README.md

 ## Commands

 - `maspawn <entity>` -- Spawns an entity where you are aiming, and at all matching monuments.
-Must be at or near a monument.
+  - You must be at or near a monument.
-  - Works just like the native `spawn` command, so if the entity name isn't specific enough, all matching entity names will be printed in chat or console.
+  - Works just like the native `spawn` command, so if the entity name isn't specific enough, it will print all matching entity names.
   - A monument is considered a match if it has the same short prefab name or the same configured alias as the monument you are aiming at.
   - This saves the entity info to the plugin data file so that reloading the plugin will respawn the entity.
 - `makill` -- Kills the entity that the player is looking at, and all entities places in the same spot at matching monuments.
-Only works on entities that were spawned by this plugin.
+  - Only works on entities that were spawned by this plugin.
   - This removes the entity from the plugin data file so that it won't respawn later.
   - Tip: Bind this to a key to save time while setting up entities.